-Most of the users notice Running low on disk space problem After upgrade to Windows 10 From Windows 8.1 or Windows 7.
-Or Even the same problem after upgrade to Windows 10 April 2018 update.
+Most of the users notice Running low on disk space problems After upgrade to Windows 10 From Windows 8.1 or Windows 7.
+Or Even the same problem after upgrade to Windows 10 21H2 update.
 That’s because Windows installs a completely new version and keeps the old one around named windows. old folder.
 This copy is a safeguard mechanism in case something goes wrong during the installation process.
 Or just in case you want to go back (downgrade) to the previous version.
-If everything is working as expected after upgrading to Windows 10 version 1803, you probably don’t need these files, And you can Delete windows.old folder as they will just be wasting precious hard drive space.
+If everything is working as expected after upgrading to Windows 10 version 21H2, you probably don’t need these files, And you can Delete windows.old folder as they will just be wasting precious hard drive space.

 What Is the Windows.old Folder?